Q:

 A:

-In the chemical industry, ethanol, acetaldehyde and acetic acid are three common organic compounds, which are significantly different in chemical properties, physical properties and uses.
-Distinguishing these three helps to use and distinguish them correctly in different applications.
-The following will analyze in detail how to distinguish these three substances from several aspects.
+In the chemical sector, ethanol, acetaldehyde and acetic acid are three common organic compounds, which are signifiis able totly different in chemical characteristics, physical characteristics and uses.
+Distinguishing these three helps to consumption and distinguish them correctly in different applications.
+The following will examine in detail how to distinguish these three substances from several aspects.
+For example

-1. Structure of Ethanol The chemical formula of ethanol is C₂ Hwithin OH, and its molecular structure contains a hydroxyl group (-OH), which makes it a typical alcohol.
-The presence of hydroxyl groups allows them to exhibit unique characteristics in chemical reactions, such as easy reaction with metallic sodium.
+The molecular formula of ethanol is C₂ Hwithin OH, and its molecular structure contains a hydroxyl group (-OH), which makes it a typical alcohol.
+The presence of hydroxyl groups allows them to exhibit unique characteristics in chemical interactions, such as easy interaction with metallic sodium.
+I've found that Structure of acetaldehyde

-Summary: From the structural point of view, the main difference between ethanol, acetaldehyde and acetic acid is the group contained in the molecule: hydroxyl group, aldehyde group and carboxyl group.
-The presence of such groups directly affects their chemical properties and uses.
+From the structural point of view, the main difference between ethanol, acetaldehyde and acetic acid is the group contained in the molecule: hydroxyl group, aldehyde group and carboxyl group.
+You know what I mean?.
+The presence of such groups immediately affects their chemical characteristics and uses.
+But

 2. physical property differences